 How Does This Affect You?

-Although Salesforce Sales Cloud and Service Cloud license are an additional fee, they will not be required in order to use SSO to log into Pardot.
+Although Salesforce Sales Cloud and Service Cloud license are an additional fee, they will not be required in order to use SSO to log into Account Engagement (Pardot).
 In fact, 100 Salesforce Identity licenses have already been added to your Salesforce account at no extra charge.
-So even if the way you login to Pardot will change, Pardot is not changing to a seat-based model.
+So even if the way you login to Account Engagement (Pardot) will change, Account Engagement (Pardot) is not changing to a seat-based model.

-This new log in style will be available whether you’re using the pi.pardot app or Pardot Lightning, and shouldn’t change how you’re interacting with any of the Pardot features overall.
+This new log in style will be available whether you’re using the pi.pardot app or Pardot Lightning, and shouldn’t change how you’re interacting with any of the Account Engagement (Pardot) features overall.

 Pro-Tip: Although this change won’t force you to enable User Sync it is a great time to look at it again as it can allow for an easier transition process overall.